Curriculum Vitae

 Studies on Immuno-inhibotory receptor PD-1

-2. Development of lupus-like autoimmune disease by disruption of the PD-1 gene encoding an ITIM motif-carrying immunoreceptor.
+1. Induced expression of PD-1, a novel member of the immunoglobulin gene superfamily, upon programmed cell death.
+Ishida, Y., Agata, Y., Shibahara, K. and Honjo, T. EMBO J. 11 3887-3895 (1992)2.
+Development of lupus-like autoimmune disease by disruption of the PD-1 gene encoding an ITIM motif-carrying immunoreceptor.
 Nishimura, H., Nose, M., Hiai, H., Minato, N. and Honjo, T. Immunity 11 141-151 (1999)

 3. Engagement of the PD-1 immunoinhibitory receptor by a novel B7 family member leads to negative regulation of lymphocyte activation.
 Freeman, G. J., Long, A. J., Iwai, Y., Bourque, K., Chernova, T., Nishimura, H., Fitsz, L. J., Malenkovich, N., Okazaki, T., Byrne, M. C., Horton, H. F., Fouser, L., Carter, L., Ling, V., Bowman, M. R., Carreno, B. M., Collins, M., Wood, C. R. and Honjo, T. J. Exp.
 Med.
 192 1027-1034 (2000)